Building a Compliant and Effective Whistleblowing Framework: Key Considerations for Firms

 3. Effective Governance and Oversight

-Strong governance is key.
+Strong governance and oversight is key.
 Ensure:

 • regular updates on whistleblowing cases are provided to senior management